-- 2.8.
-Faculty Qualifications Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments. ^(Core) - 2.9.
-Subspecialty Physician Faculty Members Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Obstetrics and Gynecology, or the American Osteopathic Board of Obstetrics and Gynecology, or possess qualifications judged acceptable to the Review Committee. ^(Core) - 2.9.a.
-Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
-(Core) - 2.9.b.
-In addition to the core faculty in gynecologic oncology, a program must include faculty members, who participate in the care of patients and are involved in the training of the fellows, with special interest and expertise in the following areas: ^(Core) - 2.9.b.1.
-Radiation Therapy At least one radiation oncologist must be involved in an active program of radiation therapy with modern equipment for teletherapy and sources for brachytherapy. ^(Core) - 2.9.b.1.a.
-This individual must provide consultation for patient care.
-(Core) - 2.9.b.1.b.
-This individual must provide formal instruction to the fellows in the principles and techniques of all forms of radiation therapy. ^(Core)
+2.8.
+Faculty Qualifications

+Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+(Core)

+- 2.9.
+Subspecialty Physician Faculty Members - Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Obstetrics and Gynecology, or the American Osteopathic Board of Obstetrics and Gynecology, or possess qualifications judged acceptable to the Review Committee.
+(Core) - 2.9.a.
+Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee. - 2.9.b.
+In addition to the members of the core faculty, there must be faculty members, in the following specialty areas, who participate in the care of patients and are involved in the education of fellows:

+2.9.b.1. critical care medicine; (Core)

+2.9.b.2. genetics; (Core)

+2.9.b.3. infectious diseases; (Core)